openresty/lua-nginx-module/README.markdown

 Lua `nil` arguments are accepted and result in literal `"nil"` strings while Lua booleans result in literal `"true"` or `"false"` strings.
 And the `ngx.null` constant will yield the `"null"` string output.

+There is a hard-coded length limitation on the error messages in the Nginx core.
+It is `2048` bytes at most, including the trailing newlines and the leading timestamps.
+You can manually modify this limit by modifying the `NGX_MAX_ERROR_STR` macro definition in the `src/core/ngx_log.h` file in the Nginx source tree.
+If the message size exceeds this limit, the Nginx core will truncate the message text automatically.

 ngx.ctx
 -------
 **context:** *set_by_lua*, rewrite_by_lua*, access_by_lua*, content_by_lua*, header_filter_by_lua**